tidymodels/tidymodels.org/learn/models/bootstrap-metrics/index.html.md

 :::

+So, to sum up the main idea: If you're not getting multiple estimates of your performance metric from your resample procedure—like when using a validation set—you can still get interval estimates for your metrics.
+A metric-agnostic approach is to bootstrap your predictions and recalculate your metrics based on those.

 ## Notes

  - The point estimates produced by `collect_metrics()` and `int_pctl()` may disagree.
 They are two different statistical estimates of the same quantity.
 For reasonably sized data sets, they should be pretty close.

  - Parallel processing can be used for bootstrapping (using the [same tools](https://www.tmwr.org/grid-search#parallel-processing) that can be used with the tune package).
+The documentation for the tune page has some [practical advice on setting those tools up](https://tune.tidymodels.org/articles/extras/optimizations.html#parallel-processing).

- - `int_pctl()` works with classification and censored regression models.
+ - `int_pctl()` also works with classification and censored regression models.
 For the latter, the default is to compute intervals for every metric and every evaluation time.

  - `int_pctl()` has options to filter which models, metrics, and/or evaluation times are used for analysis.
 If you investigated many grid points, you don't have to bootstrap them all.

- - Since bootstrap percentiles use... percentiles, you should generate a few thousand bootstrap samples to compute the intervals to get stable and accurate results.
+ - Unsurprisingly, bootstrap percentile methods use percentiles.
+To compute the intervals, you should generate a few thousand bootstrap samples to get stable and accurate estimates of these extreme parts of the sampling distribution.

 ## Session information {#session-info}

 ::: {.cell layout-align="center"}